Flying-foxes in Eurobodalla

 The NSW Office of Environment and Heritage regularly monitored the camp areas at Batemans Bay after the massive influx of flying-foxes in 2016, up until dispersal activities finished at the end of July 2016.
 Council now performs this task, assessing the location and size of camps, flying-fox behaviour, wellbeing and breeding status.

 Camp sizes and location

-In mid to late October 2017, flying-foxes returned in small numbers to one camp in Eurobodalla Shire at the Catalina Country Club.
-They also returned the Water Gardens in mid-December.
-Numbers have fluctuated in both camps since then reaching up to 4000 between the two camps.
-It is unlikely that numbers will reach the levels we experienced during the first half of 2016.
+2017/18 season - in mid to late October 2017, flying-foxes returned in small numbers to one camp in Eurobodalla Shire at the Catalina Country Club.
+They also returned to the Water Gardens in mid-December.
+Numbers fluctuated in both camps since then reaching up to 4,000 between the two camps in March/April 2018, before decreasing steadily to a few hundred individuals over winter.

-The maps below show the extent of the flying-fox camps at their peak in April 2016 when prolific spotted gum flowering brought unprecedented numbers to the region, and the extent of the camps in May 2018 and the latest extent of the camp in December 2018.
+The maps below show the extent of the flying-fox camps at their peak in April 2016 when prolific spotted gum flowering brought unprecedented numbers to the region, the extent of the camps in May 2018 and the latest extent of the camp in December 2018.

 Click for larger images